 Although the forearm has the two pronators (teres and quadratus) and one supinator, supination is a stronger action than pronation, because of the big biceps brachii (Fig. 2-25).
-Using a right-handed person as an example, tightening the right-handed screw is more powerful than slackening it.
 The robust supination of the right forearm is also carried out to start up the engine of the car.

 When the elbow is flexed, lateral rotation of the arm and supination of the forearm can easily be distinguished by doing them alternatively.

-We refer to the position of lying down, supine position.
+We refer to the position of lying down as supine position.
 The reverse is called prone position.

 Fig. 2-43.
 Brachioradialis.

 The Biceps brachii (Fig. 2-25), Brachialis (Fig. 2-27), and Brachioradialis (BBB) cause Bending of elBow (BB).
 What a plenty of Bs!

 The BrachioRadialis is known as the Breaking Rule muscle.
 The rule is that elbow flexors are innervated by the musculocutaneous nerve (Fig. 2-24).
 However, the brachioradialis, as a posterior forearm muscle, is innervated by the radial nerve.

 The brachioradialis’ flexion function is more important when the forearm is pronated at 90 degree angle.
 Beer Raising muscle is another nickname of the BrachioRadialis.